novoalab/m6ABasecaller_per_read_analysis/README.md

 If you find this work useful, please cite:

-Cruciani S*, Novoa EM.
+Cruciani S, Novoa EM.
 In preparation

 ## Contact
 If you have any issues running this code, please go first over previous [issues](https://github.com/novoalab/m6ABasecaller/issues).
 If you still can't figure it out based on the prior responses/issues raised, please open a new issue.
 Thanks!